JosephABudd/kickzig/README.md

 Whenever you add any type of screen with kickzig, it functions perfectly.

-1. A screen can be accessed from the main menu if you add it's name to the main menu list.
+1. A screen can be accessed from the main menu if you add it's tag ( name ) to the main menu list.
 1. A screen can be content for a tab in a vertical tabbar screen.
 (See **Vertical tab-bar screens** below.)
 1. A screen can be content for a tab in a horizontal tabbar screen.
 (See **Horizontal tab-bar screens** below.)